This is not just any gardening but an evidence-based method to improve one’s wellbeing

-We are all under pressure as GPs.
-This has been shown in both local and national GP surveys.
-There is ample published evidence demonstrating that gardening/horticulture in a social setting promotes wellbeing.
-So, if ‘green prescriptions’ are good for patients, why not also for over-burdened GPs?
+There is ample published evidence demonstrating that working with nature and gardening in a social setting promotes wellbeing.
 See our Evidence Resources to find out more about the evidence for social and therapeutic horticulture (STH).

 Who is it suitable for?

-Any GP whether or not you have experience in gardening.
+Any worker whether or not you have experience in gardening.

-This will provide an opportunity to meet and socialise with colleagues whilst doing something meaningful … and it should be fun!
+This will provide an opportunity to meet and socialise with others whilst doing something meaningful … and it should be fun!